 Foods that cause allergic reactions are called allergens.
-Even a tiny amount of an allergen can cause a reaction.
 Allergic reactions usually occur after your child eats a food that she or he is allergic to.

 Some parents choose to completely eliminate all food allergens from their homes.
 Others, especially those whose children have many food allergies, do not make this choice.
 If you choose to allow allergens in your house, you run the risk that those foods will "contaminate" your home and your safe foods.
 This is known as cross contact.

 Cross-contact occurs when a food allergen comes in contact with food or an item not intended to contain that allergen.
-Small traces of allergens can cause allergic reactions.
+Small amounts of allergens can cause allergic reactions.

 There are several precautions you should take to avoid food mix-ups and accidental cross-contact.

 To ensure everyone (including your children, visitors, babysitters, etc.) can determine which foods in your home are "safe", it can be helpful to label the food in your pantry, refrigerator and freezer.
 A convenient way to do this is to use red and green circle-shaped stickers.
 You can buy these types of stickers or make your own.
 The red stickers are for the unsafe foods and the green are for the safe foods (i.e., "red" means "stop" and "green" means "go").
 Apply these stickers to every food item in your house.